hhosseinian/GenerativeAI_Paintings/README.md

 Training:

 Train on a small dataset subset to test setup.
-Train on full dataset, generating Monet-style images.
+Train on the full dataset, generating Monet-style images.
-Tune hyperparameters and optimize model.
+Tune hyperparameters and optimize the model.

 Evaluation: